jveillet/tentacles/README.md

 # Tentacles
-All the pull requests from your repositories (and the organizations you belong to) currated into a single web page.
+All the pull requests from your repositories (and the organizations you belong to) curated into a single web page.
 All the results are displayed in a Github fashion (like the Pulls tab), but separated by repo.

 _(Screencap coming later)_